killercup/trpl-ebook/book_src/trpl/ffi.md

 # fn main() {}
 ```

+By including a private field and no constructor,
-By using an `enum` with no variants, we create an opaque type that we can’t
+we create an opaque type that we can’t instantiate outside of this module.
-instantiate, as it has no variants.
+An empty array is both zero-size and compatible with `#[repr(C)]`.
 But because our `Foo` and `Bar` types are
 different, we’ll get type safety between the two of them, so we cannot
 accidentally pass a pointer to `Foo` to `bar()`.